bengoism/muninn/README.md

 # Muninn

-Muninn is an iOS-first browser for on-device agentic web automation.
+Muninn is an iOS browser for on-device agentic web automation.
 It is a private mobile browser where a user describes a task in natural language, the app understands the rendered page visually, reasons locally, and performs browser actions inside the iOS sandbox — without shipping page screenshots or DOM data to the cloud.

 ## Why